 The Youth and Philanthropy Initiative (YPI) is one of the biggest and most successful independent programmes being delivered in Scotland’s schools having empowered more than 170,000 young people to make a difference in their communities.

 In the current academic year, 250 secondary schools and 34,000 young people will take part in YPI channelling £750,000 into Scotland’s third sector for causes championed by the participants.

-YPI has a proven impact on personal, enterprise, employability and citizenship skills and been cited in 11 HMIE School Reports as an example of best practice in Citizenship Education.
+YPI has a proven impact on personal, enterprise, employability and citizenship skills and been cited in a number of HMIE School Reports as an example of best practice in Citizenship Education.